 Who Are Using False Hygiene Rating Stickers?

-Not all cases of fake hygiene rating stickers are deliberate fraud—some businesses genuinely forget to update their stickers after an inspection.
+Not all cases of fake hygiene rating stickers are deliberate fraud—some businesses genuinely forget to update their sticker after an inspection.
 But in many cases, there’s intent to deceive.

 The Main Offenders: